Writing a newsletter. UGH!

 That said, there are a few other newsletter goals that you might have.
 Here are a few examples of newsletter goals:

-- Get more traffic to your blog posts
+- Get more site traffic and traffic to your blog posts

 - Get people to share your blog posts and link to them

 - Keep existing customers happy to improve retention (and get referrals)

 - Make announcements about changes to your business